 If you need to make a bill payment when you are out of cash, Plastiq makes it possible to use your credit card in the meantime and avoid late payment penalties.

-This service may also be useful if you are trying to reach the minimum spending requirement on a credit card promotion that far outweighs the cost of using Plastiq (i.e. > 2.85% rewards).
+This service may also be useful if you want to reach the minimum spending requirement on a credit card promotion that far outweighs the cost of using Plastiq (i.e. > 2.85% rewards).

 Since these sorts of deals are few and far between (especially in Canada), this value proposition is not as attractive.